eljefe303030/Melius/THP/ReadMe.md

 </details>

 # Preamble
-Melius is a Starfield Wabbajack mod list based on [melik173's](https://next.nexusmods.com/profile/melik173?gameId=4187) excellent [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465), which imitates Requiem and Requiem - 3BFTweaks for Skyrim and applies this to Starfield.
-Melius includes mods to make the game more immersive, combat more challenging and enjoyable, as well as adding in a number of quality of life mods and mods to improve the aesthetics.
+The Hardline Protocol is a hardcore list that is delevelled, meaning the world doesn't evolve around you, you are just a part of the world.
+THP includes mods to make the game more immersive, combat more challenging and enjoyable, as well as adding in a number of quality of life mods and mods to improve the aesthetics.

 Stability and balanced gameplay that is challenging but rewarding are key aims of this list.